JSChronicles/setup-anvil/README.md

    applicable installed plugin distributions/packages;
 6. asks uv to ensure all matching extras in one serialized operation while preserving Anvil's exact selected version; and
-7. invokes the real Anvil executable with the untouched original arguments.
+7. invokes the Anvil executable with the untouched original arguments.

 uv compares the combined requirement with the actual environment, so repeated commands do not require a separate provider-state file.
 Concurrent installation